khalequzzamanlikhon/Image-Segmentation-CamVid/README.md

   - Optimizers: Adam optimizer is used for all three models, with a learning rate of 1e-4 and weight decay:
   - weight_decay=1e-4 for FCN
-  -  batch_size=4; Used this small batch size due to lack of gpu
+  -  batch_size=4; Used this small batch size due to lack of GPU
   - weight_decay=1e-5 for UNet and DeepLabV3+
   - Learning Rate Scheduler: ReduceLROnPlateau reduces the learning rate by a factor of 0.1 if no improvement is seen for 3 epochs.
   - Early Stopping: Patience of 7 epochs with a delta threshold of 0.001.